-In this paper we are giving ideas about our ongoing work on data quality problems in sensor networks.
+We present our ongoing work on data quality problems in sensor networks.
 Specifically, we deal with the problems of outliers, missing information, and noise.
-Here we explain an approach for modeling and online learning of spatial-temporal correlations in sensor networks.
+We propose an approach for modeling and online learning of spatialtemporal correlations in sensor networks.
 We utilize the learned correlations to discover outliers and recover missing information.
 We also propose a Bayesian approach for reducing the effect of noise on sensor data online.

-D. Evaluating Probabilistic Queries over Imprecise Data

-Author: R. Cheng, D.V.
+C. Evaluating Probabilistic Queries over Imprecise Data Author: R. Cheng, D.V.
 Kalashnikov

-In many applications we are employing sensors for monitoring entities such as temperature and wind speed.
+Many applications employ sensors for monitoring entities such as temperature and wind speed.
 A centralized database tracks these entities to enable query processing.
 Due to continuous changes in these values and limited resources (e.g., network bandwidth and battery power), it is often infeasible to store the exact values at all times.
 A similar situation exists for moving object environments that track the constantly changing locations of objects.
 In this environment, it is possible for database queries to produce incorrect or invalid results based upon old data.
-However, if the degree of error (or uncertainty) between the actual value and the database value is controlled; we can place more confidence in the answers to queries.
+However, if the degree of error (or uncertainty) between the actual value and the Database value is controlled; we can place more confidence in the answers to queries.
 More generally, query answers can be augmented with probabilistic estimates of the validity of the answers.

-In this chapter we study probabilistic query evaluation based upon uncertain data.
+In this chapter we study probabilistic Query evaluation based upon uncertain data.
 A classification of queries is made based upon the nature of the result set.
 For each class, we develop algorithms for computing probabilistic answers.
 We address the important issue of ensuring the quality of the answers to these queries, and provide algorithms for efficiently pulling data from relevant sensors or moving objects in order to improve the quality of the executing queries.
-A wide range of experiments are performed to examine the effectiveness of several data update policies.
+Extensive experiments are performed to examine the effectiveness of several data update policies.

-E. On the Representation and Querying of Sets of Possible Worlds
+D. On the Representation and Querying of Sets of Possible Worlds